luis4a0/paddlefish/README.md

 ## Zlib

-If present, zlib implements the flate encoding of some sections of the PDF.
+If present, `zlib` implements the flate encoding of some parts of the PDF.
 If not, the output will be anyway perfectly valid.
-To disable the use of zlib, undefine PADDLEFISH_USE_ZLIB and avoid linking against this lib.
-Undefining it can be useful to see the uncompressed contents of a produced PDF with any text editor.
+To disable the use of zlib, set `PADDLEFISH_USE_ZLIB` to `OFF` in CMake.
+This can be useful to see the uncompressed contents of a produced PDF with any text editor.

 ## Images